 The difference between casual and earned leave primarily lies in their purpose, planning, and usage.
 Casual leave is generally unplanned and taken for short durations due to unforeseen circumstances, such as personal emergencies or urgent needs.
 It allows employees to address immediate concerns with minimal notice.
 On the other hand, earned leave is accumulated over time and typically planned well in advance, often for longer breaks, such as vacations or rest periods.

-One of the key distinctions between the two types of leave is how they are managed over time.
-Earned leave accrues as employees work and can often be carried forward to the next year, allowing for greater flexibility in planning extended time off.
+Although it is very important to manage these leaves over time.
+Earned leave grows over the period of time as employees work and can often be carried forward to the next year.
+It provides a greater flexibility in planning extended time off.
 Casual leave, however, is typically set on an annual basis and cannot be carried over, meaning any unused casual leave at the end of the year may be forfeited.

-In terms of purpose, casual leave addresses immediate, short-term needs, such as attending to emergencies or personal matters.
-In contrast, earned leave is designed to offer extended breaks for employees to recharge and relax, often planned around holidays or significant time off.
+The primary purpose of casual leave is to meet the short-term urgent needs such as personal situations or medical emergencies.
+And in contrast, earned leaves offer extended breaks for employees to recharge and relax, often planned around holidays or significant time off.

 FAQs